CarlKho-Minerva/Nail_Bite_Detect-WearOS/README.md

-# My Wear App
+# Nail Bite Detector

-My Wear App is an Android Wear application that uses the accelerometer to detect specific movements and prompts the user to confirm if they bit their nail.
+Nail Bite Detector is an Android Wear application that uses the accelerometer to detect specific movements and prompts the user to confirm if they bit their nail.

 ## Features